Leif Engqvist

 Leif Håkan Ingemar Engqvist (born 30 July 1962) is a Swedish former footballer who played as a midfielder.
 During his career he played for Lunds BK, Malmö FF and Trelleborgs FF.
-He earned 18 caps for the Sweden national football team, and participated in the 1990 FIFA World Cup.
+He earned 18 caps for the Sweden men's national football team, and participated in the 1990 FIFA World Cup.
 He also took part in the 1988 Summer Olympics.